lukas-schaetzle/face-super-resolution/README.md

 To display the current power usage and temperature you also have to install the package "jetsons-stats": `sudo -H pip3 install -U jetson-stats`

+PyQt5 should already be installed on the Jetson.
+If not, run the following command: `sudo pip3 install -U PyQt5`

 ## Running the program

 If you want to use a camera, connect it in advance.
 (The program has been successfully tested with a USB camera.
 It may also work with a MIPI camera, but we cannot guarantee it.)
 If you have no camera, you can also use video and image files.